 Kemprecos is at work on a new Soc story, with another special Cape Cod twist: How about a mystery connected with the past history of a glider school operating out of South Wellfleet in the 1920s?

 No matter how many surprises are in store, Kemprecos says that his goal is always to write “books that are fun and entertaining.”

 OFFICIAL AUTHOR WEBSITE

 While I peddled my adventure book, I pondered whether to take a crack at another Soc story.
 On a beautiful July day, my wie Christi and I took the ferry to Nantucket so I could look into using the island as a backdrop.
 The old whaling port has changed since Herman Melville used the “Grey Lady of the Sea,” as a setting for Moby Dick, but it still enjoys a fog-shrouded mystique and offered all sorts of possibilities.
-Just yesterday, I heard from Shannon Raab at Suspense that Grey Lady, the book I began after that trip, is scheduled for release Nov.
-22. The book will be available on that date as a trade paperback and in digital format.
-Work is underway on an audio version as well.
-For those who can’t wait for the new Soc, Suspense will be re-publishing The Mayflower Murder this week as part of the project to get all the series back in print.
+The book is available as a trade paperback and in digital format.
+Suspense has also re-published The Mayflower Murder as part of the project to get all the series back in print.
 Stay tuned for further details!

 From "Grey Lady"

 Rich people must be used to helicopters buzzing their backyards.
 The party settled back to its sultry summer night rhythm soon after the aerial inspection.
 The golf carts continued to drop off well-dressed guests.
 The lighthearted chatter and laughter played against the backdrop of classical music.